valeman/awesome-conformal-prediction/README.md

 The most comprehensive professionally curated resource on Conformal Prediction including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries code in Python and R.

-I have created this resource after completing my PhD in Machine Learning specialising in Conformal Prediction (supervised by creator of Conformal Prediction Prof. Vladimir Vovk).
+I have created this resource after completing my PhD in Machine Learning specialising in Conformal Prediction (supervised by the creator of Conformal Prediction Prof. Vladimir Vovk).

-The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Predicion is available in the "Theses" section) I have decided to share them with the global research and practitioner communities.
+The resources were meticulously collected since 2015 and after completing my PhD (thesis "Machine Learning for Probabilistic Predicion is available in the "Theses" section) I have decided to share them with the global machine learning community.

-I am actively promoting Conformal Prediction (because it is well Awesome) on [LinkedIn](https://www.linkedin.com/in/valeriy-m-704731236/) and [Twitter](https://twitter.com/predict_addict).

 Having done research in Conformal Prediction since 2015, I am still amazed about how robust, powerful and flexible this best framework for Uncertainty Quantification is and how much it has to offer to solve most problems involving uncertainty.
 From niche area of research just a few years of ago, I am humbled to have seen its explonential growth during the last 2-3 years due to the work of amazing ambassadors of Conformal Prediction such as Prof. [Larry Wasserman](https://www.stat.cmu.edu/~larry/) and [Anastasious Angelopolous](https://people.eecs.berkeley.edu/~angelopoulos/) in academia.

+I am actively promoting Conformal Prediction (because it is well Awesome) on [LinkedIn](https://www.linkedin.com/in/valeriy-m-704731236/) and [Twitter](https://twitter.com/predict_addict).
+Please connect and help spread the word about Conformal Prediction.

 Awesome Conformal Prediction has been cited in the best book on Machine Learning (aka the machine learning 'bible') [Probabilistic Machine Learning: An Introduction](https://probml.github.io/pml-book/book1.html) by the leading research scientist at Google (over 80K Google Scholar citations) and Bestselling Machine Learning Book Author Kevin Murphy.

 [![Star History Chart](https://api.star-history.com/svg?repos=valeman/awesome-conformal-prediction&type=Date)](https://star-history.com/#valeman/awesome-conformal-prediction&Date)

 Please star 🌟 the repo and spread the word.
-If you use the repository in a scientific publication, we would appreciate citations of Awesome Conformal Prediction to help promote this amazing framework in academia and industry:
+If you use the repository in a scientific publication, please cite Awesome Conformal Prediction to help promote this amazing framework in academia and industry:

 Manokhin, Valery.
 (2022).
 Awesome Conformal Prediction (v1.0.0).
-Zenodo. https://doi.org/10.5281/zenodo.6467205 Please cite Awesome Conformal Prediction to help promote Conformal Prediction to global machine learning community.
+Zenodo. https://doi.org/10.5281/zenodo.6467205

 Bibtex entry